 (b) within one month after the completion of that work.

-[Regulation 38 amended in Gazette 23 Jun 2009 p.
+[Regulation 38 amended by Gazette 23 Jun 2009 p.
 2495-7.]

 39. Information on non-artesian wells prescribed (Act s.
 26E)

 Form 2 is prescribed for the purposes of section 26E and the information to be prescribed under that section is the information required to be provided in accordance with that form.